The Thomas Pages homepage

 2.

-An example of the second (the sociopolitical context) is 'Babylon' presented as a woman seated on seven mountains.
-A knowledge of the history of the time informs us that Emperor Vespasian had struck a coin on which he portrayed imperial Rome as a woman seated on seven hills.
-The code name "Babylon" was especially necessary as John describes the destruction of the woman, the city, at the hands of the antichrist, the Beast, from inside a Roman prison.
-The dual significance of the hills as also representing a succession of seven rulers made it necessary to portray them as mountains.
+An example of the second (the socio-political context) is 'Babylon' presented as a woman seated on seven mountains.
+A knowledge of the history of the time informs us that Emperor Vespasian had struck a coin on which he portrayed the city of Rome as a woman seated on seven hills.
+The code name "Babylon" was especially necessary as John describes (from inside a Roman prison) the destruction of this woman, the city, at the hands of the Antichrist, the Beast.
+The dual significance of the hills, as also representing a succession of seven rulers, made it necessary to portray them as mountains.

 •

-With regard to this sociopolitical context of the first readers of the Bible, it is also of particular interest to note, concerning the Seven-Sealed Book in the right hand of God (5:1-5), that Roman law at the time of writing required that a Last Will and Testament of a Roman citizen be sealed with seven seals (the testator, five witnesses, and the executor).
+With regard to this socio-political context of the first readers of the Bible, it is also of particular interest to note, concerning the Seven-Sealed Book in the right hand of God (5:1-5), that Roman law at the time of writing required that a Last Will and Testament of a Roman citizen be sealed with seven seals (the testator, five witnesses, and the executor, under the Republic, but later relaxed under Empire to the seals of seven witnesses whatever their function).
 This gave special importance to the significance of this scroll, and explains John's deep emotional distress that no-one is found worthy to inherit the kingdom of the Most High.
 But Jesus the Man is found worthy to be King of kings and Lord of lords!
-Hallelujah.
+Hallelujah!

 •

 The translation is literally correct, but that doesn't help us, for it was its colloquial use of the terms at that time that carries its meaning.
-At the time that this was written, 'height' and 'depth' meant -
+At the time that this was written, the terms 'height' and 'depth' represented a special meaning to the people of Rome –

 'height' =

-the influence of the stars of today (that is, those presently above the horizon)
+the influence of the stars above the horizon (astrology for today)

 'depth' =

-the influence of the stars of tomorrow (that is, those presently below the horizon)
+the influence of the stars presently below the horizon (astrology for tomorrow)

-In other words, Paul is reminding the Roman Christians that no matter what Roman astrologers say, it has no influence whatsoever upon the life of those in Jesus Christ!
+other words, Paul is reminding the Roman Christians that no matter what Roman astrologers say, it has no influence what-so-ever upon the life of those who are in Jesus Christ!
 Thank you Lord!

 •